 A good architect will always visit your property and assess the viability of the project before giving a fee proposal and not just give you a quote over the phone.
 They’ll also allow you access to previous clients so you can hear what it was like to work with them first hand.

 Who will manage your project?

-Most architect practices will offer an all-in service and take care of everything from planning to completion, while others may offer the design only, in which case you’ll be responsible hiring a project manager or taking on the role yourself.
+Most architecture practices will offer an all-in service and take care of everything from planning to completion, while others may offer the design only, in which case you’ll be responsible hiring a project manager or taking on the project management role yourself.
 You’ll be responsible for managing the work, organising planning permission and trades on site, as well as ordering materials.

 The option of which route to take is entirely yours, so do which suits you and your budget best.
 If your project is straightforward, you can work with an architectural designer on drawings and take on the rest of the project elements yourself, working with your chosen builder to create the final result.